Legoless/DesignKit/README.md

 DesignKit offers many features that aid in transferring Photoshop designs into a working application.
 Some of them are described below in detail.

 There are also options to open .PSD file created in Photoshop and use shape and bitmap assets directly in code.
+Still work in progress.

 ### Colors